Formal exams are held at the end of each session.

 Don't save or cache a screenshot of your exam timetable as you may not have the most up to date version.

-We do not give special consideration where you have misread or misunderstood the exam timetable and you will not be able to sit your exam at another time.
+We do not give consideration provided in the Disruption to Studies policy where you have misread or misunderstood the exam timetable and you will not be able to sit your exam at another time.

 When is the final exam period?

-Final exams are held at the end of each session.
+Final exams are held at the end of each term.
 You can check for upcoming exam dates on the student dates page.

 You will need to be available to sit exams during the entire exam period.
 Work commitments, holidays, or other social functions are not considered valid reasons for missing a final exam.Related links